Service Dog Application Process

 Zero dollars and zero cents.
 Thank you for your service.

 You will be contacted by our Veteran Coordinator to review your application and then will be referred to our Behavior Specialist who will set up an interview.
-Once that is completed your full application will be reviewed and if you meet the requirements an appointment will be set up to discuss our program along with wait times, expectations, and follow through.
+Once that is completed, your full application will be reviewed and if you meet the requirements an appointment will be set up to discuss our program along with wait times, expectations, and follow-through.

 We work with Lynnville Labradors located in southern New Jersey.

 All families must commit to attending an orientation class prior to the puppy’s arrival.
 The puppy raiser family and pup must also participate in weekly training classes.
-Please email TReupp@AlphaBravoCanine.org to set up an interview.
+Please email TReupp@AlphaBravoCanine.org to ask any questions.